jpchateau/Interactive-Image/README.md

 ## Documentation

-The complete technical documentation is hosted at [Read the docs](https://interactive-image.readthedocs.io).
+The complete documentation is hosted at [Read the docs](https://interactive-image.readthedocs.io).

 ## Browser Support